p4v4n/magic-server/README.md

 ## Usage

-To start the server
+To start the server at port 8888

-    $ lein run
+    $ lein run 8888

 ## Options